borntofrappe/game-development/06 Angry Birds/Prep/Physics Collision Callback/README.md

 end
 ```

-_Be warned_: there exist `getPosition`, but this is for an older version of love2d. `getPositions` plural provides the points of where the fixture collide, and there can be multiple points.
+_Be warned_: there exist `getPosition`, but this is for an older version of love2d. `getPositions` plural provides the points of where the fixture collide, since it is possible for the bodies to collide in multiple portions.

 ```lua
 function beginContact(f1, f2, contact)